hddevteam/speechify/README.md

 ## Features

-Once the extension is installed and configured with Azure Text to Speech service keys, you can select any text in your editor and convert it into speech.
+Once the extension is installed and configured with Azure Text to Speech service keys, you can select any text in your editor and convert it into speech with right-click context menu and select "Speechify".
 The speech is saved as an MP3 file in the same directory as your current file.

 The converted speech can be played back using any standard media player.